seamplex/feenox/doc/sds.md

 >  a. an automated method for compiling the sources from scratch aiming at obtaining optimized binaries for a particular host architecture should be provided using a well-established procedures, and
 >  b. one (or more) generic binary version aiming at common server architectures should be provided.
 >
-> Either option should be available to be downloaded from suitable online sources.
+> Either option should be available to be downloaded from suitable online sources, either by real people and/or automated deployment scripts.
+>

 autoconf vs. cmake, rule of diversity